stenbror/ActiveOberon/README.md

 To make a slim executable for release purposes, just execute in the build folder 'strip ActiveOberon' <br />

+## Building bootstrap compiler in <B> Rust </B>

+I also write a bootstrap compiler in <B> Rust </B> that can bootstrap the final compiler written in ActiveOberon later in a three-step build of the final compiler.
+To build it and execute its unit tests follow the below instructions: <BR />

+cd active_oberon_compiler
+cargo build <BR />
+cargo test <BR />
+cargo run <BR />

 ## What is Active Oberon

 Active Oberon is the latest member of the Algol family of languages.
 Derived directly from the language Oberon (-2) and languages such as Modula, Pascal, etc.